Episode 37: Street Fighter II: The Animated Movie

 Cammy's animated debut has her sporting this striking cloak.
 When Capcom included her in the roster of their world colliding crossover X-Men vs Street Fighter in 1996 they thought it would be fitting to use in her introductory animation.

-Cammy and 'Gief must have the same tailor, although the color choice is much more fitting to him if you ask me.
+Cammy and 'Gief must have the same tailor, although the color choice is much more fitting for him if you ask me.
 When Zangief steps into the arena he's sporting a crimson cloak.
 It looked so cool they let him keep it for his reintroduction to the series in 1996's Street Fighter Zero/Alpha 2.

 Up until this film the main villain of the series, M.Bison in the US, was portrayed with a more traditional muscular build.
 He really bulked up with the rest of the cast for this movie.